hemidactylus/mlops-speedrun-spamclassifier/README.md

 "MLOps Speedrun", designed to illustrate some of the best practices in dealing with ML tasks in production.

+_Highlights:_

+- usage of a Feature Store in model-building (training) phase;
+- features/model separation for full architecture modularity;
+- exposing ML models via API (with caching and ready to rate-limiting);
+- versioning of models in the API with minimal code duplication;
+- integration of the Feature Store in the production flow;
+- usage of Push sources and a Feature Server for real-time architecture;
+- microservice architecture & separation of concerns;
+- (prospected) usage of streaming technologies for a full real-time data pipeline;

 The main technologies used are [Feast](https://feast.dev/), an open-source feature store for ML, and [Apache Cassandra™](https://cassandra.apache.org),